-ADS’ team of professional and friendly speech therapists assist individuals with communication and speech disorders.
+ADS’ team of friendly speech therapists assists individuals with communication and speech disorders.

 Speech therapy is the assessment and treatment of communication problems and speech disorders.
 Our team utilises individualised speech therapy techniques to improve communication.
 These include articulation therapy and language intervention activities depending on the type of speech or language disorder.